muratk5n/thirdwave/en/2018/05/inflation.md

 Are government deficits inflationary?
 If new, more money reaches citizens directly then it could be...
-If new money goes to corporations, then no. [Research](https://anpec.org.br/revista/vol12/vol12n2p215_237.pdf) on this area found a lagged response in inflation for government spending.
-The true determinant was unit labor costs.
+If new money goes to corporations, then no. [Research](https://anpec.org.br/revista/vol12/vol12n2p215_237.pdf) on this area found a lagged response in inflation for government spending where it existed.
+The true determinant seemed to be unit labor costs.

 Marginal Revolution University